Doctoral theses written by INSS members

 Name: Katja Milner

-Main field of study: Health sciences, Health care, Mental health and Spirituality
+Main field of study: Mental Health and Spirituality, Health Sciences, Spiritual Care

-Title: THE ROLE OF SPIRITUALITY IN MENTAL HEALTH AND RECOVERY
+Title: "DID I LOOK AT THE BLACKNESS OR DID I LOOK AT THE STARS?"
+THE ROLE OF SPIRITUALITY IN MENTAL HEALTH AND RECOVERY

-PhD (ESRC Mental health and wellbeing pathway), expected) date of completion: early 2022.
-University of Nottingham, UK, School of Health Sciences, Department of Medicine and Health Sciences, Institute of Mental Health
+PhD, completed 2023.
+University of Nottingham, UK, School of Health Sciences, Department of Medicine and Health Sciences, Institute of Mental Health, ESRC.

 ABSTRACT